-3 s.h.
 Study and discussion of the main trends of German thought and literary expression.
 Emphasis is placed upon the works of Goethe, Schiller, and Lessing.

-GER 353: THE MODËRN GERMAN DRAMA
+GER 353: THE MODERN GERMAN DRAMA 3 s.h.

-German drama from the middle of t he 19th century to the present, covering representative writers of the realist, naturalist, and expressionist movements, as well as selected contemporary writers.
+German drama from the middle of the 19th century to the present, covering representative writers of the realist, naturalist, and expressionist movements, as well as selected contemporary writers.